DanDucky/8BitCompiler/README.md

   + BLNK: NoOp, basically in code this is a GOTO with the final bit as 1
   + CNST: Not an actual computer instruction, but executed at compile time.
 This is used to declare a byte of memory to ReadOnly memory as a constant, it can either be a 1 byte string or a compiled instruction when using the '&' symbol
-  The lanuage has 3 different data storage types:
+  The language has 3 different data storage types:
   ```
   MEMO
   CACH